Introduction

 AI can make cross-border payments faster and safer, but it needs to be used wisely.
 Using multiple layers of security, training models with good data, staying flexible, and following compliance rules can help you get the benefits while keeping risks in check.

-Even with automation, strict checks are needed.
+4. Prioritize compliance - Even with automation, strict checks are needed.
 Strong Know Your Customer (KYC) and Know Your Business (KYB) processes ensure proper identity verification.
+KYB is particularly critical for B2B cross-border payments because business entity verification is more complex than individual KYC.
+It involves checking corporate registration, beneficial ownership, and jurisdiction-specific requirements.
+AI can automate multi-jurisdictional KYB screening in minutes rather than days.
 AI can make these checks faster.
 But you must still maintain oversight to ensure you meet global regulatory rules.

 How Xflow simplifies global transactions with AI in cross-border payments